 From the breathtaking colored marble facade of Santa Maria del Fiore, to the clean geometric style of San Miniato al Monte, each Florence church provides a glimpse into history.
 So, all you seekers of majesty and beauty, read closely!
 Journey with us through some of the most spectacular churches in Florence and see what they have in store.

+While the information we provide here is free, we also sell tours at pretty reasonable prices.
 No need to spend your precious vacation time waiting in line.
 Our selection of Florence tours offers something for everyone, from skip the line experiences to foodie adventures.
 Make sure to ask your guide about all of the hidden gems in Florence as well.

 Santa Maria del Fiore